racheljsmart/purlz_batch_loading/README.md

 There are several different ways to make HTTP POST requests to the PURLZ server.
 I chose to write a short python script to 1) login to the PURLZ test server, 2) send an XML file to the PURLZ server as a POST request.
 See, 'batch_purls_creation.py'.

 To Run: I recommend placing the python file in the same folder as the xml file you are sending as a POST request.
-Open the terminal/command line/or python shell and run the file.
+Open the terminal/command line/or python shell and run the python script.

 Make changes to the file: